pulseopen/PulsePhone/README.md

 ## 🛠 Development Notes

 ### Main Board
+> Second Revision!
-> Second prototype!
-Working on revamping connector standard pinouts and adding i2c!
+> Working on revamping connector standard pinouts and adding i2c.

 ### Power + USB Module
+> First prototype in the works.
-> First prototype!
-Working on modifying to fit new standard!
+> Working on a revision for new **MBI** standard!

 ### Wi-Fi / Bluetooth Module
 > Not here yet.

 ### Display Module
-> Very early stages of work.
+> Very VERY early stages of work.

 ### Audio Module
 > Not here yet